dafny-lang/dafny/docs/DafnyRef/Types.md

 In the example above, the class fields do not need to be explicitly initialized in the constructor because they are auto-initialized to an arbitrary value.

-Local variables are out-parameters are however, subject to definite assignment rules.
+Local variables and out-parameters are however, subject to definite assignment rules.
 The following example requires `--relax-definite-assignment`, which is not the default.
 <!-- %check-verify Types.7a.expect %options --relax-definite-assignment -->